 - Preheat your oven to 350 F.

-- Add the chilies puree to the pot with the beef with the tomatoes, stock and cilantro stems.
+- Add the chili puree to the pot with the beef, tomatoes, stock, and cilantro stems.
 Stir well to coat.

 - Bring the whole pot to a simmer and then cover and put in the oven to cook for about 2 hours.